 MIT janitor facing deportation is released from jail

-BOSTON (AP) — A Massachusetts Institute of Technology janitor facing deportation to El Salvador has been released from a Boston jail.
+BOSTON (AP) — A Massachusetts Institute of Technology janitor whose deportation case became a rallying cry for opponents of President Donald Trump’s immigration crackdown has been granted a holiday reprieve: He was released from a Boston jail Thursday.

-Rodriguez-Guardado is expected to speak about his release with his family and other supporters Friday.
+Rodriguez-Guardado is expected to speak about his release on Friday.

 His family, which now includes a son born while he was in prison, is “overjoyed” to be reunited in time for the holidays, said Rodriguez-Guardado’s mother, Jesus “Yessi” Rodriguez.

 “His son has been wiggling with excitement to have his father home and the girls can’t wait for their dad to pick them up from school like he used to,” she said in a statement Thursday.
 “Our family is whole again.”